-Demand Pull Inflation Factors which increase Aggregate Demand while there is no increase in aggregate supply can cause demand side inflation.
-Increased consumer spending Increased government spending Increased exports Expansionary monetary policy Consumer Confidence Population Growth Increased Demands Uncreased Demands Demand Pull Inflation Supply Didn't Grow Cost Push Inflation Increases in cost of labour, raw materials, transportation, and other inputs which are supply side factors causes cost push inflation.
-It is also called wage-push inflation as wages constitute a substantial part of total costs of production.
-Eg- Oil price shocks in the 1970s were cost push inflation because they increased the cost of production.
-Monetary Inflation A continuous growth in a country's money supply is referred to as monetary inflation.
+Demand Pull Inflation > Factors which increase Aggregate Demand while there is no increase in aggregate supply can cause demand side inflation. > Increased consumer spending > Increased government spending > Increased exports > Expansionary monetary policy > Consumer Confidence > Population Growth Increased Demands Demand Pull Inflation Cost Push Inflation Supply Didn't Grow Increases in cost of labour, raw materials, transportation, and other inputs which are supply side factors Increased Production Cost Rising Wages causes cost push inflation. > It is also called wage-push inflation as wages constitute a substantial part of total costs of production. > Supply Chain Disruptions > Decreased Supply Cost Push Inflation Eg- Oil price shocks in the 1970s were cost push inflation because they increased the cost of production.
+Cost Pushed Up Monetary Inflation A continuous growth in a country's money supply is referred to as monetary inflation.
 Inflation is caused by RBI issuing more money (deficit financing).
-Structural Inflation (Bottleneck Inflation) Built-in Inflation Inflation due to structural rigidities like the resource gap (i.e. saving is less than investment), food shortages (resulting from rainfed agriculture), foreign exchange scarcity and poor infrastructural facilities.
+Structural Inflation (Bottleneck Inflation) Inflation due to structural rigidities like the resource gap (i.e. saving is less than investment), food shortages (resulting from rainfed agriculture), foreign exchange scarcity and poor infrastructural facilities.
 This types of inflation is usually found more in developing nations.
-Built-in inflation is when prices keep going up because people expect them to rise, often due to wages increasing and businesses passing those costs onto customers.
+Built-in Inflation > Built-in inflation is when prices keep going up because people expect them to rise, often due to wages increasing and businesses passing those costs onto customers.